jmquigley/util.home/README.md

 Path strings that use the `~`, `~/` or `~\` at the front of the string will be expanded to use the home directory of the user.
 The home directory is dependent on the architecture.
 For Linux/OSX the environment variable `HOME` is used.
 On the Windows operating system it uses `USERPROFILE`.

-This was inspired by the [expand-home-dir](https://www.npmjs.com/package/expand-home-dir) package.
 This module uses typescript and has a type definition file supplied with the package.
-It will also accept a Buffer or string..
+It will also accept a `Buffer` or `string`.

+This module was inspired by the [expand-home-dir](https://www.npmjs.com/package/expand-home-dir) package.

 ## Installation